Table of Contents

 Ventricular tachycardia may result in hemodynamic collapse and require lifesaving measures to restore normal sinus rhythm.
 Signs and symptoms of hemodynamic collapse (if these are present, administer lifesaving measures):

 - Altered mental status

-A stable patient with prolonged monomorphic ventricular tachycardia but no signs of end organ damage should be treated with medication-induced cardioversion with procainamide, sotalol or lidocaine.
-If there is left ventricular dysfunction, then cardioversion should be undertaken with amiodarone or lidocaine, these antiarrhythmics are preferred because they will not exacerbate left heart failure where procainamide may.
+A stable patient with prolonged monomorphic ventricular tachycardia but no signs of end-organ damage should be treated with medication-induced cardioversion with procainamide, sotalol, or lidocaine.
+Patients with left ventricular dysfunction should undergo cardioversion with amiodarone or lidocaine.
+These antiarrhythmics are preferable because they will not exacerbate left heart failure where procainamide may.

 A stable patient with polymorphic ventricular tachycardia should be treated with IV magnesium sulfate, cardioversion, and an antiarrhythmic that will not prolong the QT interval (procainamide and amiodarone are contraindicated).

-If ventricular tachycardia is the result of digitalis toxicity treat with anti-digitalis antibody and cardiovert to normal sinus rhythm.
-If electrolyte imbalance is suspect then carefully and quickly restore electrolyte concentrations to normal and cardiovert.
+If ventricular tachycardia results from digitalis toxicity, treat with anti-digitalis antibody and cardiovert to normal sinus rhythm.
+If electrolyte imbalance is suspected, then carefully and quickly restore electrolyte concentrations to normal and cardiovert.

 The goal of long-term treatment is to prevent ventricular tachycardia with the most effective and conservative treatment available.
 Treatment options include medication (antiarrhythmics), ablation, and implantable cardioverter-defibrillator implantation.
 Additionally, evaluate the QT interval and remove and change medications that may unnecessarily prolong the QT interval.

 Prognosis depends on several characteristics but mainly left heart function.
 Patients with ventricular tachycardia and left heart dysfunction are much more likely to suffer from hemodynamic collapse and sudden cardiac death.